-Our top-25 encompasses a wide range of titles, from frantic arcade fare through to thoughtful multiplayer turn-based strategy.
+The 38 you'll read about here encompass a wide range of genres, from frantic arcade fare through to thoughtful multiplayer turn-based strategy.
 Although most of our choices include some kind of in-app currency system, none require payment to enjoy; that said, if you love one of the games to death and want to reward the developer accordingly, they’ll always be grateful for a few bucks sent their way.

 This skateboarding game’s a bit of a departure from the Tony Hawk template.
 The skateboard is haunted and propelled into the depths of the underworld, where a pizza-delivering girl must use boost mats to launch into the air, ready to smack fighting devils with her board.
 Imagine Space Harrier fused with neon and dipped in quite a lot of hallucinogens and you’re there.